okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 - **iOS:** Include the words `apple` or `ios` and at least one of these values: `iphone`, `ipad`, `ipod`, `ipad`.
 - **Android:** Include the words `android` or `samsung`, which infers that Android is the operating system.

-> **Note:** Okta recommends testing to make sure that Okta can parse both the `OS` and `Browser` fields from the User-Agent header that is passed by your native mobile app.
-See the [System Log](/docs/reference/api/system-log/#useragent-object).
+> **Note:** Okta recommends making test [authentication requests](/docs/reference/api/authn/#primary-authentication) and then checking for the related entries in the [System Log](/docs/reference/api/system-log/#useragent-object).
+Testing helps you make sure that Okta can parse both the `OS` and `Browser` fields from the User-Agent header that is passed by your native mobile application.

 ## IP Address